conjfrnk/conjfrnk.github.io/_posts/2024-04-12-my-website.md

 ## Sources
 I incorporated parts of the [official OpenBSD guide][official-guide] and [this unofficial guide][unofficial-guide], making modifications as necessary.
 As for the website's content, I would like to credit [Andrej Karpathy][style-inspiration] for having the best-designed personal website I've seen, by a wide margin.
 I used his `style.css` as a jumping-off point for my own, and I expect my style to develop further in the future.
 I got all of the SVG icons from [this great website][svg-source].

+I also used this [SRI Hash Generator][sri-hash] to secure my Google Tag Manager scripts (Google Analytics used to count visitors)

 [cf-website]: https://conjfrnk.com
 [official-guide]: https://www.openbsdhandbook.com/services/webserver/ssl
 [unofficial-guide]: https://citizen428.net/blog/self-hosting-static-site-openbsd-httpd-relayd